A Commentary on the Book of Daniel

 Conclusion: You dare not miss the Rapture.

-For a full outline of the commentary, click here.
+You can see a full outline of the commentary.

-For Web pages presenting the commentary on chapter 1 in five lessons, click here.
+Also, you can see Web pages presenting the commentary on chapter 1 in five lessons.

 The entire commentary is available from Amazon.com in either printed or digital format.